JHPark25/DiscriminologyDocs/docs/source/frontend.rst

 The `Registration page <https://github.com/hcs-t4sg/hcs-t4sg-discriminology_project/blob/cb9c16a1dd16ed75bd18a8b0172156ea3e80c9c0/frontend/src/pages/registration.js#L13>`_ allows users to create a new account.
 The only required fields are the username, email, and password.
 All other fields are optional.
 If no organization is entered, the organization ID will default to 1, which is the ID for the default organization.

-When a user submits their registration request, a request is made simultaneously to the AWS Cognito User Pool to add the new user and to the AWS RDS database.
-The password is only stored in AWS Cognito.
+When a user submits their registration request, a request is made to both the AWS Cognito User Pool to add the new user and to the AWS RDS database.
+For security reasons, the password is only stored in AWS Cognito.
 AWS Cognito requires that the password be at least 8 characters in length and contain a number, an uppercase, and a lowercase letter.
 If these requirements are not met, an error will be displayed.
-Upon successful registration, the user is redirected to the homepage.
+Upon successful registration, the user is redirected to the homepage. ``localStorage`` wil also be used to store the user's new username.

 *************
 Suspension